Our Basic Money Rates

 Some examples of things you might do around here, depending on your experience and desires and depending on the season:

 Please tell us ahead of time if you are interested, so that we can see if there’s some work at the time you want to come.
-We can’t promise that there will always be something to do that matches your skills, but we’d like to try and we appreciate the help!
+We can’t promise that there will always be something to do that matches your interests, but we’d like to try and we appreciate the help!

 Comments